nikbearbrown/Bear_Brown_-_Co_Stealth_Start-Up_Chatbot_Development_Challenge/README.md

   - **API Blocks:** Utilize VoiceFlow’s API blocks to integrate with external APIs, fetching data dynamically to create personalized experiences.
   - **Webhooks:** Implement webhooks to trigger external services or update databases in real-time based on user interactions.

-- **Custom Code Blocks:**
-  - **JavaScript Support:** Use VoiceFlow's custom code blocks to write JavaScript for complex operations, data manipulation, or adding custom logic not supported natively.
-This extends the chatbot's functionality.

 - **State Management:**
   - **Variables and State Management:** Manage user states and variables across sessions to maintain context and provide personalized experiences, such as remembering user preferences or handling multi-turn conversations.
   - **Global Variables:** Define global variables accessible across different parts of the conversation for consistent data management.